Anti-Duvalier protest movement: Exile

 On 7 February 1986, Duvalier fled to France in a United States-supplied plane; however, before leaving, he set up the six-member National Council of Government (CNG) under the leadership of Army Commander Henri Namphy to rule the country after his exile.
-The Duvaliers settled in France and although lived comfortably, was denied a request of political asylum by the French authorities.
+The Duvaliers settled in France and lived comfortably, though they were denied a request of political asylum by the French authorities.
 Jean-Claude soon lost most of his wealth in his 1993 divorce with his wife.

 A private citizen, Jacques Samyn, unsuccessfully sued to expel Duvalier as an illegal immigrant (the Duvaliers were never officially granted asylum in France).
 In 1998, a Haitian-born photographer, Gérald Bloncourt, formed a committee in Paris to bring Duvalier to trial.
 At the time, the French Ministry of the Interior said that it could not verify whether Duvalier still remained in the country due to the recently enacted Schengen Agreement which had abolished systematic border controls between the participating countries.
 However, Duvalier's lawyer Sauveur Vaisse said that his client was still in France and denied that the exiled leader had fallen on hard times.

 The 2004 Global Transparency Report listed Duvalier as one of the World's Most Corrupt Leaders.
 He was listed sixth, between Slobodan Milošević and Alberto Fujimori, and was said to have amassed between $300 million to $800 million.
 Following the ousting of president Jean-Bertrand Aristide in February 2004, Duvalier announced his intention to return to Haiti to run for president in the 2006 elections for the National Unity Party.
-Duvalier still has had supporters in the country who founded the François Duvalier Foundation in 2006 to promote positive aspects of the Duvalier presidency, including the creation of most of Haiti's state institutions and improved access to education for the country's black majority.
-However, ultimately he did not become a presidential candidate.
+His remaining supporters in the country founded the François Duvalier Foundation that year to promote positive aspects of his presidency, including the creation of most of Haiti's state institutions and improved access to education for the country's black majority.
+However, Duvalier ultimately did not become a presidential candidate.

-On 23 September 2007, an address by Duvalier to Haitians was broadcast by radio.
-Although he said exile had "broken" him, he also said that what he described as the improving fortunes of the National Unity Party had "reinvigorated" him, and he urged readiness among his supporters, without saying whether he intended to return to Haiti.
+On 23 September 2007, Duvalier delivered an address to Haitians by radio.
+He said that exile had "broken" him, though what he described as the improving fortunes of the National Unity Party had "reinvigorated" him; he urged readiness among his supporters, without saying whether he intended to return to Haiti.
 President René Préval rejected Duvalier's apology and, on September 28, he said that while Duvalier was constitutionally free to return to Haiti, he would face trial if he did so.
 Duvalier's radio broadcast address was given in French and not Haitian Creole, the language spoken by the majority of Haitians.

 In February 2010, a Swiss court agreed to release more than US$4 million to Jean-Claude Duvalier, although the Swiss Foreign Ministry said it would continue to block the release of the money.
 Duvalier lived in Paris with Véronique Roy, his longtime companion and chief public-relations representative, until his return to Haiti in late January 2011.
 Roy is the granddaughter of Paul Magloire, President of Haiti from 1950 to 1956.